saopicc/DDFacet/README.rst

         (ddfvenv) $ pip install -e DDFacet/

 **IMPORTANT NOTE: You may need to remove the development version before running PIP when installing.
-If you are switching between release and debug versions of the backend you should remove the DDFacet/DDFacet/cbuild directory and everything in it**
+If you are switching between release and debug versions of the backend -- or recompiling in a different configuration -- you should remove the DDFacet/DDFacet/cbuild directory and everything in it**

+Note that Python3.8 support is deprecated and editable installation is only tested to work on Python 3.10.

 (Developers/Testing) Docker-based build
 ==========================================================